 As the Southern Cross dominates Crux constellation, it is often confused for the constellation itself, which contains more than five stars.
 The stars that form the cross asterism are just the brightest ones located in the constellation.
 The cross-shaped pattern can easily be seen from the southern latitudes at any time of year.
 Observers in the tropical latitudes of the northern hemisphere can see it near the horizon in winter and spring, but only for a few hours every night.

-The stars of the Southern Cross – Alpha, Beta, Gamma, Delta, and Epsilon Crucis – form an asterism that really looks more like a kite than a cross.
+The stars of the Southern Cross – Acrux (Alpha Crucis), Mimosa (Beta Crucis), Gacrux (Gamma Crucis), Imai (Delta Crucis), and Ginan (Epsilon Crucis) – form an asterism that really looks more like a kite than a cross.

 Two of the brightest stars that form the cross, Alpha Crucis and Beta Crucis, are among the brightest stars in the sky and easily visible from the southern hemisphere.
 The stars Alpha, Beta and Delta Crucis are co-moving members of the Scorpius-Centaurus Association, a young association of stars in the constellations Scorpius and Centaurus that belong to the spectral class O and B, have common proper motion, and are believed to have formed inside the same giant molecular cloud.

 The five stars of the Southern Cross are believed to be between 10 and 20 million years old.

 α Crucis (Alpha Crucis), also known as Acrux or HD 108248, is a bluish star that marks the bottom of the Southern Cross when you are facing south.
 It is the brightest star in the constellation Crux.
 It is really a multiple star system with a combined apparent magnitude of 0.77, making Acrux the 13th brightest star in the night sky.